How useful is your business if no one can find you? With the help of these creative, and SEO-focused tips, you can attract your ideal clients.

 If you sell coffee and coffee-making equipment, for example, your primary keywords might be:

-- Keyword Difficulty Checker – provides a basic keyword suggestion function with volume and keyword difficulty for each suggested keyword
+• Keyword Difficulty Checker – provides an essential keyword suggestion function with volume and keyword difficulty for each suggested keyword.

-When was the last time you looked through your own website to see if there are any obvious topics you aren’t covering?
+When was the last time you looked through your own website to see if there were any obvious topics you weren’t covering?

-Look at what questions, keywords or search terms your current customers are searching for on your website.
+Look at what questions, keywords or search terms your current customers search for on your website.
 You can observe that people are looking for specific details that are either missing from your website or difficult to find.

 Social listening